andvsilva/programming_school/multiprocessing/README.md

 #### Line 17:  ```nprocesses=$(< NumberOfJobsRunning.txt)```

-In the script, this line get the number of jobs running in the file.
+In the script, this line get the number of jobs running on the file.
 The file store the number of jobs running, i.e., when the script is running, you can change the number of jobs running `on the fly`.
 And the number is passed to the variable ```nprocesses```.
 This method is very powerful when you are running your jobs in a cluster and you need to reduce or increase the number of jobs running.

 But, **How actually this method really works?**